 Review CAEECC membership including composition of the organizations on CAEECC, as well as diversity of Member representatives.
 Identify next steps to address any composition and diversity issues, including overcoming any identified barriers to participation.

-Recommend additional ways to create a more inclusive and accessible CAEECC collaborative to (a) allow for wider access and easier participation from a wider array of stakeholders and (b) to foster a space to ensure that CAEECC’s recommendations on policies and programs are grounded on input from a more inclusive and diverse group.
+Recommend additional ways to create a more diverse, equitable, inclusive, and accessible CAEECC collaborative to (a) allow for wider access and easier participation from a wider array of stakeholders and (b) to foster a space to ensure that CAEECC’s recommendations on policies and programs are grounded on input from a more inclusive and diverse group.

 Background/History/Context: